FirebaseExtended/flutterfire_desktop/README.md

 ## Firebase App Initialization

-Unlike FlutterFire for mobile and web platfroms, the initlization in Desktop is done from Dart, which means there are no additional config files required.
+Unlike FlutterFire for mobile and web platforms, the initialization in Desktop is done from Dart, which means there are no additional config files required.
 ### DEFAULT app
 To initialize the default app, provide only options without a name.
  ```dart